Emily Beasley

 Soucy, C.P., Banville, F., Beasley, E.M., Lefebvre, B., Poisot, T., & Cameron, C.B.
 Modeling the palaeoecological trophic network of the Lower Ordovician Fezouata Shale (Morocco) fossil fauna.
 In review at Proceedings of the Royal Society B.

 Beasley, E.M.
 Ectoparasite life history traits influence occupancy patterns at varying organizational scales.
-Journal of Parasitology, in press.
+Journal of Parasitology 110(6): 577-589. pdf GitHub

 Beasley, E.M.
 2024.
 Ecologically informed priors improve Bayesian model estimates of species richness and occupancy for undetected species.
 Ecological Applications 34(2). pdf GitHub